15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Dental Implant Supported Dentures

-If you choose to secure your dentures with dental implants your procedure will begin with the surgical implantation of the dental implants.
-Dental implant secured dentures or All on Four requires strategic planning and utilizes the healthiest parts of the jaw bone for a successful result.
+If you choose to secure your dentures with dental implants, your procedure will begin with surgical implantation.
+Dental implant-supported dentures, or All on Four, require strategic planning.
+All on Four uses the healthiest parts of the jaw bone for a successful result.

 • Permanent restoration